Cameron Carter-Vickers: Senior

 On November 6, 2016, Carter-Vickers received his first call up to the senior United States squad.
 He made his senior debut appearance on November 14, 2017, in a friendly as a half-time substitute in a 1–1 draw away to Portugal.

 In May 2022, coach Gregg Berhalter recalled Carter-Vickers after nearly three years without a cap.
 He was called up for the 2022 FIFA World Cup in November and made his World Cup debut on November 29 against Iran.

 Style of play

-Carter-Vickers is known as a ball playing center-back with accurate passing ability.
-His athleticism and strength are some of his best qualities as a defender.
-A former teammate of his at Celtic, Carl Starfelt, spoke about Carter-Vickers, stating, "Cameron is the strongest in the team — but he is never in the gym...
+Carter-Vickers is known as a ball-playing center-back with accurate passing ability.
+He is primarily known for his athleticism and strength, and are often utilized as some of his best qualities when defending.
+His former Celtic teammate Carl Starfelt spoke about Carter-Vickers, stating, "Cameron is the strongest in the team — but he is never in the gym...

 I think he's just super-strong genetically as he is never in the gym."